edwardkurniady/mining-on-plants/README.md

 ## Overview

 Mining can have negative impacts on the surrounding ecosystem.
-In this case study, I analyzed bimonthly chlorophyll measurements of *Imaginaria Flora* to determine whether mining has had a discernable effect on the health of the plants.
+In this study, I analyzed bimonthly chlorophyll measurements of *Imaginaria Flora* to determine whether mining has had a discernable effect on the health of the plants based on their chlorophyll levels.

 ## Methodology